CodeShayk/ApiAggregator/README.md

 As mentioned previously, You can configure an api in `Parent` or `Child` (nested) mode in a hierarchical graph.

-To define a `parent` or `nested` api you need to implement from `WebApi<TResult>` class where `TResult` is the result that will be returned from executing the api.
-It is an implementation of `IApiResult` type.
+To create `Web Api` defined as `parent` or `nested` api, you need to implement from `WebApi<TResult>` class, where `TResult` is `IApiResult` interface (or `ApiResult` base class) implementation and is the result that will be returned from executing the api.

-Upon creating the api class.
-You need to provide below `GetUrl()` implementation.
+Upon creating the web api class, you need to provide `GetUrl()` method implementation.
 * Implement the `GetUrl(IRequestContext context, IApiResult parentApiResult)` method to return the constructed endpoint based on given parameters of the method.
-* For Parent Api, Only `IRequestContext` context parameter is passed to GetUrl() method to resolve the Url endpoint.
+* For `Parent Api`, only `IRequestContext` context parameter is passed to GetUrl() method to resolve the Url endpoint.
-* For Nested Api, api result parameter (ie. `IApiResult` parentApiResult) from the parent api is additionally passed in to GetUrl() method along with IRequestContext context parameter.
+* For `Nested Api`, api result parameter (ie. `IApiResult` parentApiResult) from the parent api is additionally passed in to GetUrl() method along with IRequestContext context parameter.

-Please Note: `IApiResult` parentApiResult parameter is null for apis configured in parent mode.
+* Optionally, override `GetHeaders()` method to provide any list of `request headers` for the api.
+* `IApiResult` implementation exposes `Headers` property for any `response headers` received as part of the api response.

+`Important:`
-`Important:` The api `endpoint` needs to be resolved before executing the api with `ApiEngine`.
+- The api `endpoint` needs to be resolved before executing the api with `ApiEngine`.
+- `IApiResult` parentApiResult parameter is null for apis configured in parent mode.

 Examples.